 Resetting a Raspberry PI Model A/B/B+ externally requires turning the power on and off.
 This can be driving a single relay connected through the power supply leads (buffering the Relay coil.
 Relay coils can take a lot of current to activate (> 50ma).
 There are many such relay boards available from companies such as Sainsmart.
 Using the WatchDog in Cascaded Timer operation is an excellent way of driving a low power latching relay such as those available from Ciseco (http://shop.ciseco.co.uk/3v-to-5v-bistable-latching-relay-kit/).
-A variety of solid state solutions can also be used.
+A variety of solid state solutions can also be used such as the SwitchDoc Labs USB PowerControl.

-Raspberry Pi Model B/B+ Reset Header
+Raspberry Pi Model 2/3 B/B+ Reset Header

-All of the above techniques can be used for the Model B/B+ but there is an additional option using the P6 header.
-You can connect pin 1 of the P6 (square Pad) on the B and the Run Pin (square pad) on the B+ header directly to the DOG1_ARDUINORESET line and it will reset the Raspberry Pi just as the Arduino.
+All of the above techniques can be used for the Model 2/3 B/B+ but there is an additional option using the P6 header.
+You can connect pin 1 of the P6 (square Pad) on the B and the Run Pin (square pad) on the B+ header directly to the DOG1 ARDUINORESET line and it will reset the Raspberry Pi just as the Arduino.

-Connecting an Arduino to the Dual WatchDog Board
+Connecting an Arduino to the Dual WatchDog Board (using Grove)